New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Graph Deep Learning to Identify Sybils

-Narayanan and Shmatikov’s method for social network deanonymization is effective to the extent their walk-based propagation method can reach unknown nodes.
-However, since most real anonymous networks (like Bitcoin) have a majority of singleton nodes (assuming address rotation best security practices), propagation from known seeds to unknown nodes will not be effective.
-Similarly, more recent work has been moderately successful by using an open source information (OSI) approach to identify additional auxiliary graphs for deanonymizing Bitcoin users \cite{blackburn_cooperation_2022}.
-This research also focuses on the ability to walk the transaction graph but uses a ‘follow the money’ approach to track down auxiliary information sources.
-However, in practical terms, this approach relies on poor security behaviour and the practice of ‘following the money’ usually leads to an anonymizing coin mixer or a regulated exchange that can only be further investigated by legal authorities.
+Similarly, more recent work has successfully used an open source information (OSI) approach to identify additional auxiliary graphs for deanonymizing Bitcoin users \cite{blackburn_cooperation_2022}.
+This research focuses on the ability to walk the transaction graph and uses a ‘follow the money’ approach to track down auxiliary information sources.
+However, in practical terms, this approach relies on poor security behaviour (high \emph{k}-anonymity) and investigations often lead to an anonymizing coin mixer or a regulated exchange that can only be further investigated by legal authorities.